The Deep Significance Of The Last Full Moon Of 2023

-On December 26, at 7:33 p.m.
-Eastern Standard Time, the last full moon of the year will take place.
+On December 27, at 11:33am AEDT, the last full moon of the year will take place.
 The full moon will be in the sign of Cancer, which suggests a significant energetic release before the year's end.
 Letting go of the emotional baggage we've been carrying since the beginning of 2023 will be helpful, and discharging that energy will allow us to enter the new year on a positive and robust note.
 The full moon will make us feel lighter.
 We can move forward with plans, and our hearts will be more open.

 “